PTNUSASATUINTIARTHA-DOKU/social-project-ngamen-online/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

+1. Java Development Kit: We use OpenJDK build 11.0.7+10.
+   This can also run with OpenJDK build 1.8.0.252, but not fully tested yet.

-1. [Node.js][]: We use Node to run a development web server and build the project.
+2. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.